8000 Investigations and Assessments

 Clients have the right to refuse to cooperate with APS investigations.
 However, APS continues to investigate allegations of abuse, neglect, and financial exploitation, without the client’s cooperation or permission, by seeking information from other sources.
 APS does this to determine a client’s capacity to consent to protective services and to ensure the client’s safety.

 A client may refuse to cooperate with the APS investigation at the initial face-to-face contact or by failure to respond to all APS attempts to make contact.
-If the APS specialist verified with reliable sources that the client lives at a specific address, and the specialist attempted to contact the client in person, by phone, and by mail, the APS specialist proceeds with the investigation.
+If the APS specialist verified with reliable sources that the client lives at a specific address and the specialist attempted to contact the client in person, by phone, and by mail, the APS specialist proceeds with the investigation.

 How the Client Refuses to Cooperate

-• Failing to act.
+The client may refuse to cooperate with the investigation by failing to act.
 For example, the client chooses to be uncooperative with the investigation if he or she fails to do as follows:

-• Return phone calls.
+- Return phone calls.

-• Respond to written communication from the APS specialist.
+- Respond to written communication from the APS specialist.

-• Attend a meeting the client previously scheduled with the APS specialist.
+- Attend a meeting the client previously scheduled with the APS specialist.

 It is important for the APS specialist to verify that the address provided for the client is the correct address before assuming the client is refusing to cooperate.